 About school attendance

 We are responsible for ensuring that parents and carers make sure that their children go to school regularly.
-We must also ensure that school aged children have a right to and are not stopped from getting a suitable education.
+We must also ensure that school aged children have a right to and are not stopped from receiving a suitable education.

 Children must be in education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16.

 Parents or carers are responsible for making sure this happens.
-This can be by either registering the child at a school and making sure they attend regularly or by providing other appropriate education such as home schooling.
+This can be by both registering the child at a school and making sure they attend regularly or by providing other appropriate education such as home schooling.

-If your child does not attend school regularly and there is not a genuine reason for the absences this will be recorded as unauthorised and you could be fined or even have to attend court.
+If your child does not attend school regularly and there is not a genuine reason for the absence this will be recorded as unauthorised and you could be fined or even have to attend court.

-If your child has a genuine reason to be absent, such as sickness, contact the school on each day and write a letter of explanation for their return.
+If your child has a genuine reason to be absent, such as sickness, contact the school each day and write a letter of explanation for their return.